jussiry/houCe/readme.md

 ### small
 * Better documentation
-* /common can currently contain only one file (which is common_utils.coffee)
+* `/common` can currently contain only one file (which is common_utils.coffee) - make load all files.

 ### big
-* Models in /common and similar data stroage to server with [Redis](http://redis.io/) as in client with localCahce?
+* Move parts of models in `/common` and implement similar (but better) data stroage to server with [Redis](http://redis.io/) as in client with localCahce?
 * Integration with [Backbone.js](http://documentcloud.github.com/backbone/)?